The Defenders Saga: Why All 6 Marvel Netflix Shows Were Cancelled

 The Revival

 In a remarkable turn, many of the Defenders Saga characters have been revived on Disney+.
-Daredevil: Born Again debuted in 2025, with Charlie Cox and Vincent D'Onofrio reprising their roles.
-Jon Bernthal's Punisher returned in a special presentation.
+Daredevil: Born Again debuted on Disney+ in 2025, with Charlie Cox and Vincent D'Onofrio reprising their roles.
+The revival acknowledges the events of the Netflix series while forging its own path.
+Jon Bernthal will reprise the Punisher in Daredevil: Born Again Season 2.
 And rumours persist of a Jessica Jones revival.
+According to Deadline, Marvel Studios is actively exploring ways to bring more Defenders Saga characters into the Marvel Cinematic Universe, with character-specific projects potentially in development.
 The Defenders Saga may have ended — but the characters live on.

 For every cancelled show that gets a second chance, there are hundreds that don't.
 That's why we believe every show deserves a proper ending.
 Explore our library of fan-written conclusions.